Australian Cattle Dogs

 Coat Color: Queensland Heelers is a colloquial name that is sometimes used to refer to Australian Cattle Dogs, regardless of their coat color.
 However, it is worth reiterating that all three names (Red, Blue, and Queensland Heelers) point to the same breed with different coat color variations.

-Origins: The term “Queensland Heeler” likely came about due to the breed’s strong association with the Australian state of Queensland, where the breed was developed.
+Origins: The term “Queensland Heeler” likely came about due to the breed’s strong association with the Australian state of Queensland, where the heeler dog breed was developed.
 As with the other names, it emphasizes the breed’s herding heritage.

 Australian Cattle Dog leaping in tall grass